COP28 summit opens with hopes for early deal on climate damage fund

 By Kate Abnett, Katy Daigle and Valerie Volcovici

-BRUSSELS/DUBAI, Nov 30 (Reuters) - Countries at the U.N.'s COP28 climate summit opening on Thursday hope to clinch an early deal on a new fund to pay for climate-caused damage, aiming to muster some political goodwill before talks turn to divisive topics including the future of fossil fuels.
+DUBAI, Nov 30 (Reuters) - As global leaders gather in Dubai for the world's U.N. climate conference, delegates hope to clinch an early victory on a disaster fund on Thursday before the summit turns its focus to fossil fuels and other divisive topics.

-As the 70,000 delegates expected to attend COP28 descend on the gleaming Emirati city of Dubai, governments are preparing for marathon negotiations on whether to agree, for the first time, to phase out the world's use of CO2-emitting coal, oil and gas.
+Governments are preparing for marathon negotiations on whether to agree, for the first time, to phase out the world's use of CO2-emitting coal, oil and gas, the main source of warming emissions.

-The burning of these fuels is the main cause of climate change.

-With finance also high on the meeting agenda, the United Arab Emirates' COP28 presidency published a proposal on the eve of the summit, for countries to adopt a new U.N. climate damage fund - raising hopes among some delegates that this could be among the first deals struck in Dubai.
+With finance also high on the meeting agenda, the United Arab Emirates' COP28 presidency published a proposal on the eve of the summit for countries to formally adopt the outlines of a new U.N. fund to cover losses and damages in poor countries being hit by climate disasters like extreme flooding or persistent drought.

-The draft deal, which representatives from developed and developing countries painstakingly crafted during months-long negotiations this year, would launch a fund to help vulnerable nations cope with the cost of climate-driven damage from drought, floods and rising seas.

-Some diplomats said they were hopeful it would pass without objections.
-"Opening these negotiations is like opening Pandora's box.
-And that wouldn't be useful for anyone," one said.
+An early breakthrough on the damage fund - which poorer nations have demanded for years - could help grease the wheels for other compromises to be made during the two-week summit.

+Some diplomats said they hoped the draft deal would be approved quickly, with one delegate describing the possibility of objections at this point as "opening Pandora's box".
+The deal was crafted over many months of tough negotiations involving wealthy and developing countries.

 The European Union has pledged a "substantial" contribution, but wants countries whose economies have boomed in recent decades, like China and the UAE, to follow suit.